-ACCOUNTING II A & B 05107A & B
+ACCOUNTING II A & B 05107A & B 11-12 2 SEM 1 credit

 Description: Accounting II is primarily for students with definite career objectives in the business and accounting profession.
 Specifically, this course is designed for students who want to (1) become accounting clerks upon graduation from high school; (2) obtain the accounting skills necessary to advance to the level of junior or assistant accountants following experience as accounting clerks; (3) go to college and major in business or accounting.